 Hierarchical filters’ tree overview

-Before you start we recommend you to see the hierarchal filters tree video and in case you’ve never worked with PractiTest filters in the past, that you also take 5 minutes to read the page on how to work with Custom Filters.
+If you’ve never worked with PractiTest filters in the past, that you also take 5 minutes to read the page on how to work with Custom Filters.

 for representing complex products with features and sub features (sub components), for representing Releases with sub versions/builds/sprints, etc.

 First, we will need two kinds of fields: a List and a linked-list field.
 In this example, the parent list is called “features” and the child list is called “sub-features” (the fields are created under Settings –> Fields).

 If you do not know how to create a linked-list field, click here to read more.